-If you elect a studio arts track in the Upper School, you will begin with a required course in drawing that leads to electives in ceramics, media arts, advanced drawing, painting, photojournalism and sculpture.
-Students can also take architecture and art history classes.
+If you elect a studio arts track in the Upper School, you will begin with a required course in drawing that leads to electives in painting, architecture, ceramics, digital art, advanced drawing, sculpture, and photojournalism.

-Our teachers, including Walt Bartman and Ricky Sears ’99, are celebrated artists in their own right and help students cultivate their passions and refine their skills to produce masterpieces that can be displayed in solo shows in Landon’s galleries and excel in competitions both regional and national.
-In 2016, eight Upper School Bears earned honors in the prestigious National Scholastic Art & Writing Awards, while 22 were finalists and four won awards in the Best of the Independent Schools Art Competition for Washington-area private schools, hosted in Landon’s own Landow Family Gallery.
+Our teachers are celebrated artists in their own right and help students cultivate their passions and refine their skills to produce masterpieces that can be displayed in solo shows in Landon’s galleries and excel in competitions both regional and national.
+In 2018, 15 Upper and Middle School Bears earned a total of 25 regional honors in the prestigious Scholastic Art & Writing Awards, while, for the first time ever, two Landon students earned Silver Keys in the national competition (which draws some 30,000 entries nationally).

 As part of our theatrical arts program, you will have the opportunity to study the craft of acting, hone your skills on the stage of our Mondzac Performing Arts Center, and help out behind the scenes with sets or as part of the tech crew.

-You can take a theatrical arts class, join the Improv Club, and/or appear in two joint Landon/Holton-Arms productions (typically one musical and one non-musical) staged each year.
-In addition to these full-length plays — recent examples of which include the musicals Damn Yankees and The Sound of Music and the Shakespeare tragicomedy The Tempest — you can also take the reins as the writer and director of a short play as part of our annual Director’s Workshop.
+At Landon, you can take a theatrical arts class, join the Improv Club, and/or appear in two joint Landon/Holton-Arms productions (typically one musical and one non-musical) staged each year.
+In addition to these full-length plays — recent examples of which include One Man, Two Guvnors, The Crucible, the musicals Newsies, The Wiz and Damn Yankees, and Shakespeare's Twelfth Night — you can also take the reins as the writer and director of a short play as part of our annual Director’s Workshop.